Nagarjuna-09/COI-ENERGY/README.md

 1. ***GET*** `/contracts/:id` - This API is broken 😵! it should return the contract only if it belongs to the profile calling. better fix that!

+Solution:

+- built the API such that the logged in user can access only his own contracts.
+- Used Postman application to test the working condition
+- Set the profile_id in the header section to the id of the loggedin user to test the API using Postman
+- When the user inputs the contract id that is not his, nothing is returned.

 1. ***GET*** `/contracts` - Returns a list of contracts belonging to a user (client or contractor), the list should only contain non terminated contracts.

 1. ***GET*** `/jobs/unpaid` -  Get all unpaid jobs for a user (***either*** a client or contractor), for ***active contracts only***.